ipfs/boxo/README.md

 * You want to reuse some components of IPFS such as its Kademlia DHT, Bitswap, data encoding, etc.
 * You want to experiment with IPFS

-Go-libipfs powers [Kubo](https://github.com/ipfs/kubo), which is [the most popular IPFS implementation](https://github.com/protocol/network-measurements/tree/master/reports), so its code has been battle-tested on the IPFS network for years, and is well-understood by the community.
+go-libipfs powers [Kubo](https://github.com/ipfs/kubo), which is [the most popular IPFS implementation](https://github.com/protocol/network-measurements/tree/master/reports), so its code has been battle-tested on the IPFS network for years, and is well-understood by the community.

 ### Motivation